CBA-Tech-Recruiting/README/README.md

 ### Post interview

 1. Share the feedback to the candidate.
-1. After a week or so, delete the candidate's repo
+1. After a week or so, delete the candidate's repo.
-1. Remove the candidate from the organisation
+1. Remove the candidate from the organisation.